American Pickers: Overview

 The pickers explore people's homes, barns, sheds, outbuildings, and other places where they have stored antiques and collectibles.
-They call upon amateur and serious collectors, hoarders, and also people who have inherited overwhelming collections of items that they don't know what to do with.
+They call upon amateur and serious collectors, hoarders, and also people who have inherited large collections of items.
 Wolfe, who has been picking since age four, has a particular interest in antique motorcycles, air-cooled Volkswagens, old bicycles, and penny-farthings.
 They have purchased old advertisements and commercial signage, film posters, a rare 15-gallon visible gasoline pump, and a Piaggio Ape (pronounced "ah-pay") which a friend told them is probably the only one of its kind in North America.

 In December 2011, American Pickers revealed that Antique Archaeology had leased part of a former 1914 car factory in Nashville which originally made the Marathon automobile for a second business location to decrease the distance required to haul their finds from the southern states.
 This location subsequently closed in 2025.

 On July 21, 2021, The History Channel announced that Frank Fritz was leaving American Pickers.
 On July 21, 2022, various news outlets reported that Fritz was hospitalized with a stroke.
 In a late May 2023 visit between Fritz and Wolfe, Fritz deferred rejoining the series at that time due to his health.
 Colby, Mike Wolfe's younger brother Robbie, and friend and antiques expert "Jersey Jon" Szalay have since taken turns accompanying Wolfe on his road trips.
 They also occasionally make their own trips independently.